UnownHash/Xilriws-Public/README.md

 you preferrably set this up using poetry `poetry install` and then `poetry run litestar run`

-alternatively you can `pip install nodriver litestar[standard]` in whatever environment you prefer. then start using `litestar run`.
+alternatively you can `pip install nodriver litestar[standard] httpx` in whatever environment you prefer. then start using `litestar run`.

 dont forget to copy config.example.json to config.json